-AASB 101.117 (b) AASB 7.B5 (b)
+AASB 101.117(a) AASB 101.117(b) AASB 7.B5(b) AFS financial assets

 AFS financial assets are non-derivative financial assets that are either designated to this category or do not qualify for inclusion in any of the other categories of financial assets.
 The Group's AFS financial assets include listed securities and debentures, and the equity investment in XY Ltd.